-Occupational rehab is needed after many surgeries, such as a knee replacement.
-In this instance, you will likely need a physical therapist to help you learn how to walk with your new joint.
-A therapist can teach you special exercises to help strengthen the muscles around your knee.
-As you heal, your physical therapist will guide you through sets of these exercises.
+Outpatient rehab is needed after many surgeries, such as a knee replacement.
+In this case, you will likely need a physical therapist to help you learn how to walk with your new joint.
+He or she can teach you special exercises to help build up the muscles around your knee.
+As you heal, he or she will lead you through sets of these exercises.
 The therapist may have you use equipment, such as a stationary bike, to build up your strength.
-He or she also may recommend other activities, such as swimming or water aerobics, after your recovery.
+He or she may also recommend other activities, such as swimming or water aerobics, after your recovery.

 Outpatient rehab after an illness

-You will usually need outpatient rehab if you have a serious illness like a heart attack, stroke, or cancer.
-In these cases, your treatment will usually begin in the hospital.
-When you begin to improve, you will probably change to a program of occupational and physical therapy.
-You will also have supervised aerobic conditioning exercises a few times a week while at home.
+You will often need outpatient rehab if you have a serious illness like a heart attack, stroke, or cancer.
+In these cases, your treatment will usually start in the hospital.
+When you start to get better, you will likely change to a program of occupational and physical therapy.
+You may also have supervised aerobic conditioning exercises a few times a week while at home.

 Some illnesses, such as stroke, may need a combination of rehab programs.
 For example, you may need a speech pathologist to help you learn to speak again.
 You may also need a physical or occupational therapist to help you learn how to walk and go about your daily activities.